-- \ Community-level mobility over a three city block area with or without accommodation of ambulation or mobility aid. - \ From a seated position, the ability to lift a 10 lb. block a vertical height of 16 inches and replace it with precision to its initial resting position without accommodation. - \ The ability to turn over five small disks equivalent to the size of five quarters with hand precision and efficiency without vision of the disks and without accommodation. - \ The ability to orally communicate a grammatically correct and cogent interpretation of a common proverb within a time period of three minutes.
-Interpretation should describe the general meaning of the proverb rather than the literal meaning.
+- Community-level mobility over a three city block area with or without accommodation of ambulation or mobility aid. - From a seated position, the ability to lift a 10 lb. block a vertical height of 16 inches and replace it with precision to its initial resting position without accommodation. - The ability to turn over five small disks equivalent to the size of five quarters with hand precision and efficiency without vision of the disks and without accommodation. - The ability to orally communicate a grammatically correct and cogent interpretation of a common proverb within a time period of three minutes.
+Interpretation should describe the general meaning of the proverb rather than the literal meaning. - The ability to fluently and sequentially describe and efficiently demonstrate the motor planning required to perform a familiar task such as tying one's shoe or wrapping a package.